 Writing a BIP without an FBA.
 This is the most damaging mistake.
 Without functional analysis, you are guessing at the function and building the plan on that guess.
 If you guess escape when the function is attention, the plan will not work and may make the behaviour worse.

 Relying solely on consequences.
-A BIP that reads "If the pupil does X, then the consequence is Y" is not a BIP; it is a consequence schedule.
+A BIP that reads "If the learner does X, then the consequence is Y" is not a BIP; it is a consequence schedule.
 Consequences alone do not change behaviour because they do not address function.
 Prevention and replacement instruction are the active ingredients.

 Not teaching the replacement explicitly.
-Assuming the pupil knows how to use the break card, raise their hand, or request help is a common error.
+Assuming the learner knows how to use the break card, raise their hand, or request help is a common error.
 These are skills that must be taught through direct instruction, modelled by the teacher, practised during calm periods, and reinforced consistently before they can replace an established behaviour pattern.

 BIPs Within PBIS and MTSS